zcgan/zcgan.github.io/index.md

 - 2022.09 Yanyu Duan, graduate from HIT-SZ(physics),  joined the group as a PhD candidate.
 Welcome, Yanyu!
 - 2022.09 Tianhao Hu, undergraduate from Wuhan University (school of mathematical science), joined the group as a PhD candidate.
 Welcome, Tianhao!
 - 2022.02 Zheng (Johnson) Yang, graduate from University of Manchester, joined the group as a PhD candidate.
 Welcome, Johnson!
+- 2021.10 I am co-advising MPhil student Wing Chun (Kyle) Chan with Prof. Rui Zhang.
+Welcome, Kyle!
+- 2021.10 I am co-advising PhD candidate Jiayi Wang (Chemical Engineering) with Prof. Ping Gao.
+Welcome, Jiayi!
 - 2021.09 Xuanzhao Gao, undergraduate from USTC (school of gifted young), joined the group as a PhD candidate.
 Welcome, Xuanzhao!

-### Activities
+### Events and Activities
+- 2023.08 Z. Gan is co-organizing a minisymposium on "Simulations and Algorithm Development in Materials Science" at the ICIAM 2023 conference in Tokyo, Japan.
+- 2023.03 PhD candidates Y. Duan, Johnson Yang and Xuanzhao Gao are giving a talk at APS march meeting (virtual sessions)
+- 2022.12 X. Gao is giving a poster at the "Math Day in the Great Bay Area" event
+- 2022.10 Z. Gan is giving a talk at the Materials informatics seminar series, Guangzhou key lab of materials informatics
+- 2022.10 Z. Gan is giving an invited talk at the Scientific computing workshop, CUHK(SZ) and Shenzhen research institute of big data
-- 2022.09 Z. Gan is giving an invited talk on the CSIAM annual meeting (postponed due to COVID)
+- 2022.09 Z. Gan is giving an invited talk on the CSIAM annual meeting, at the symposium on "Optimization algorithms for data science"
 - 2022.01 Z. Gan is giving an invited talk on the workshop "Machine Learning and Data-Driven Scientific Computing", BNU-UIC (Cancelled due to COVID)
 - 2021.11 Z. Gan is giving an Applied Mathematics Seminar, Shenzhen International Center for Industrial and Applied Mathematics